 Full-time continuous service Employees covered by this Agreement who work an eight (8) hour work day will accrue 3.69 hours per bi-weekly pay period.
-Full-time continuous service Employees covered by this Agreement who work a ten (10) hour workday will accrue 4.62 hours per bi-weekly pay period.
-Full-time continuous service Employees covered by this Agreement who work a twelve (12) hours workday will accrue 5.54 hours per bi-weekly pay period.
+Continuous service" shall include military, educational, funeral and other approved leaves of absence, but not bridged time.
+Fulltime continuous service Employees covered by this Agreement who work a ten(10) hour or twelve (12) workday will accrue 4.62 hours per bi-weekly pay period.

 The minimum charge for sick leave shall be one quarter hour (15 minutes), with usage rounded up to the next quarter hour.

-- 1. Employees may accrue unlimited amounts of sick leave.
+- 1. Sick leave may be taken only if the following conditions are met: - a.
+The Employee notifies the on-duty supervisor or dispatcher, not later than one (1) hour before the scheduled start of the scheduled work day, of the reason for the absence; and the Employee properly completes all required forms upon return to work; or - b.
+In the event of incapacitation by illness while on the job, the Employee notifies the supervisor and obtains his/her approval before leaving work; and the Employee properly completes all required forms upon return to work. - c.
+Employees shall be paid sick leave pay only for the period of the sick leave. - d.
+For absences in excess of two (2) days, the Department may require the Employee to submit a physician's statement (produced at Employee's expense) detailing the nature of the absence causing problem and stating that the Employee is now able to return to work, with or without restriction. - 2.
+Employees may accrue unlimited amounts of sick leave.
 As of October 1, 1992, the number of sick leave hours available for buyout upon termination is capped at 720, or the number of hours on the books as of September 30, 1992, whichever is more.
 Those Employees with more than 720 hours as of that date will be considered to have a "grandfathered" cap.
 Leave accrued in excess of the capped amount may be used as set forth above.
-Leave subject to buy out may be transferred to another Employee per the City's sick leave transfer policy. - 2.
+Leave subject to buy out may be transferred to another Employee per the City's sick leave transfer policy. - 3.
 When an Employee with a "grandfathered" cap uses or transfers such leave so as to bring the balance to an amount lower than the original cap, the new cap amount shall be the lower balance, provided that the balance does not go lower than 720 hours.
-In no case, shall the sick leave cap be less than 720 hours. - 3.
-Upon separation from the City, an Employee hired prior to October 1, 2004 shall be paid for each hour of accrued sick leave, at his/her current rate of pay, up to the capped amount.
+In no case shall the sick leave cap be less than 720 hours.

+4. Upon separation from the City, an Employee hired prior to October 1, 2004 shall be paid for each hour of accrued sick leave, at his/her current rate of pay, up to the capped amount.
 Upon separation from the City, unless the Employee has been terminated for just cause involving acts that are immoral or constitute a felony, or resigns under threat of such termination, the Employee hired on or after October 1, 2004 shall be paid for each hour of accrued sick leave, at his/her current rate of pay, up to the capped amount according to the following schedule:

 Years Percentage of Hours Paid

 0-3 0%

-4-6 50%
+3-5 50%

-7-9 75%
+5-10 75%

 10+ 100%